Antwi007/Final-Project-Semantic-Segmentation/DeepLab-Quantization/README.md

 ## Results
 We quantized the model on PASCAL VOC 2012 train_aug dataset.
 While we cannot obtain the mIOU with eval.py as for some reason the result we got is always a NaN, according to [tensorflow research team](https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/quantize.md), they were able to obtain mIOU 0.7426 with quantized 8-bit models.
 We also did not observe a significant improvement of throughput.
+This is because the script we used is doing simulated quantization, so while the model weights are 8-bit, the computations are done with the dequantized 32-bit weights.
+In other words, the model parameters will be dequantized to 32-bit before the computations are carried out and thus slow down the inference speed.

 | Bit width | mIOU | Throughput |
 | --------- | ---- | -----------|